tkidol/tkidol.github.io/about.md

 permalink: /about/
 ---

 Grad Student at NCSU.
-Career Technology Account Exec.
+Career Technology Account Executive.

 ### Interest in Stats and Data Science